South Australian Derby

-Open to three year olds and raced under set weight conditions the South Australian Derby will has a purse of $600,000.
+Open to three year olds and raced under set weight conditions the South Australian Derby has a purse of just over half a million dollars.

 Often the horses with the best breeding will head the market for the South Australian Derby, because it is hard to get a solid gauge on three-year-old’s form.